Lynn0925/FedSDE/README.md

 # FedSDE
-The official code repository for the submission BigData paper
+The official code repository for the IEEE BigData 2025:

+**FedSDE: Self-Distillation with Diffusion Enhanced for One-shot Federated Learning**

 ## Installation